We help companies and investors analyze and understand political challenges in uncertain environments so they can make better decisions.

 Ignacio Jurado, lecturer at the Department of Political Science at York University, has contributed in-depth political analysis to publications and institutions including Reuters, Slate, Ekathimerini, El Universal, and LSE’s EUROPP, among others.

-Juan Font, computer engineer and consultant with the European Space Agency, is the technological soul of the team.
-He has co-founded Politibot.io, recently awarded with a Google Digital News Initative Grant.
+Juan Font, software engineer and consultant with the European Space Agency, is the technological soul of the team.
+He has co-founded Politibot.pro, recently awarded with a Google Digital News Initative Grant.